prowsejeremy/react-card-carousel/README.md

 # React Card Carousel
 ### @jpd.nz/react-card-carousel

 A basic card carousel for react, usable with items of either fixed or variable widths.

-The dimentions for each carousel item should be set by it's contents.
-This component serves to simply add carousel functionality and does not impose any default sizes.
+To play around with the example code change, head over to the [github repo](https://github.com/prowsejeremy/react-card-carousel) and download the source. (cd) into the `example/` directory, run `npm install` and then `npm run start`.
+Open `/example/__example.js` to modify the carousel settings.

 ### Install